 After arriving at the testing clinic at your scheduled time, a provider will assist you with collecting a sample.
 We ask that you wear a mask into the clinic, observe social distancing guidelines, and not bring any guests with you.
 Once we get your results back from the lab, we'll contact you with information, instructions, and any next steps.START WITH A SCREEN

 A positive antibody test indicates a high probability that you were exposed to COVID-19 — even if you never showed symptoms of the virus.
 We want to be completely transparent: At this time, it is unknown if a positive antibody test confers immunity to COVID-19.
 However, these tests are still important and valuable.

 Antibody tests can provide you with peace of mind by helping you understand if you've been exposed to the virus.
 After testing positive for antibodies, you can even donate your plasma to studies looking for treatments.

 Secondly, antibody tests may be a potentially valuable tool for public-health offcials.
 They can help researchers understand how the virus spreads, how deadly it is, and how many people have come into contact with it.
 Plus, there is hope: according to infectious disease experts, it is likely that COVID-19 induces some degree of resistance against future infections.

 First, you must speak with a ZOOM+Care provider.
-You can do this virtually through VideoCare ™, or by scheduling an in-person visit at a clinic near you.
+You can do this virtually through VideoCare ™.
 Your doctor will ask you questions, then order the test for you, depending on your past symptoms.
-Results are usually available within one to three days.SCHEDULE A VISIT
+Results are usually available within three to five days.SCHEDULE AN ILLNESS/INJURY VISIT

 There are over 120 COVID-19 antibody tests offered nationwide, but only a fraction have been reviewed or authorized by the FDA.
 Learn how ZOOM+Care's test stacks up.READ OUR FAQs